 Either God, as an intelligent Being, has always existed or matter has.
 It is either one or the other.
 Matter could not have always existed since, based on the second law of thermodynamics, if it did all the stars would have all burned out by now.
 Therefore, the existence of an eternal, all-powerful God is required as the 'first cause' of everything that exists.

 The 'Big Bang,' of itself, was not the first or initial cause of the material universe we see today.
-Rather, God's choice (as the first true 'cause') brought everything into existence using the Big Bang.
+Our universe came into existence because an all powerful deity choose (as the first true 'cause') to create using the Big Bang.

-Paul wrote to the church in Philippi concerning the nature of Jesus that our Savior was God and therefore was not claiming something that was not his when he lived on the earth.
+The Apostle Paul also wrote to the church in Philippi concerning the nature of Jesus.
+He stated that Jesus was not only our Savior but also God.
+He, therefore, was not claiming something that was not his when he lived on the earth.

-Jesus most certainly was, as is, deity who gave up His divinity in order to come and be born a man, live, die and experience a resurrection from the dead.
+Jesus most certainly was, as is, God who gave up His eternal divinity in order to come and be born a man, live, die and experience a resurrection from the dead.
 This is our Father's wisdom and his plan of salvation for man.
 It was Jesus who spoke things into existence and who dealt with the patriarchs from Adam through Isaac and then with children of Israel.
-It was He who wrote the Ten Commandments in stone with His own finger and who made the covenant at Mount Sinai with the children of Israel.
 This is where God came from.